mrahmadt/SmartGW/README.md

 # SmartGW

-SmartGW is a VPN Gateway/Proxy that allows you to route HTTP/HTTPS traffic for specific internet domains to go through VPN tunnel while keeping the other traffic goes through your ISP gateway and in the same time it use [Pi-Hole](https://pi-hole.net/) to perform Network-wide Ad Blocking (you have the choice to disable it)
+SmartGW is a VPN Gateway/Proxy that allows you to route HTTP/HTTPS traffic for specific internet domains to go through VPN tunnel while keeping the other traffic goes through your ISP gateway and in the same time, use [Pi-Hole](https://pi-hole.net/) to perform Network-wide Ad Blocking (you have the choice to disable it)

 **Example:**
 - HTTP/HTTPS for **netflix.com** (from all devices in your network) --> Will go through your **VPN tunnel**.